open-goal/jak-project/doc/code_status.md

 ## `dma-bucket`: **Done**
 - Could clean up some bitfield access, should probably add some features to the compiler to help here.

+## `dma-disasm`:
+- Unused, but possibly useful debugging utilities for printing DMA chains.
+- Needs stack stuff to do the last two functions
+- Needs static data disassembler for a lookup table.